mickeynp/combobulate/README.rst

    (Adding support for new languages is reasonably easy though!)
 5. You have a git checkout of Combobulate ready.

-Here's a verbose example of how to configure Combobulate in Emacs with ``use-package``.
-Note that if you already know how to install tree-sitter  grammars, then you can leave out the code that does this in the ``:preface``.
+There's a verbose and a simple example of how to configure Combobulate in Emacs with ``use-package``.
+Note that if you already know how to install tree-sitter  grammars, then skip to the simple config below.

-There are two code snippets below that will help you get started.
-One assumes you don't know how to install and set up tree-sitter grammars, whereas the other one does.
+Combobulate works in non-tree-sitter-enabled major modes *as well as* the new Emacs 29 tree-sitter modes.

 Complete Example with Tree-Sitter Grammar Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*This is a complete example and is for illustration only.*
+*Note: if you have used Combobulate before, know that the setup for it has been simplified greatly.*

 Note that this example uses ``major-mode-remap-alist`` to turn your regular major modes into the tree-sitter-enabled modes.
 You can always undo the changes made to this variable to return to what you had before.

 .. code-block:: elisp

-    ;; `M-x combobulate' (default: `C-c o o') to start using Combobulate
     (use-package treesit
       :mode (("\\.tsx\\'" . tsx-ts-mode))
       :preface